SchroSam/MoxCardProcessor/README.md

 Make sure to be on a new line and then type -1 to finish inputting your card list.
 Easy step to forget.

 # LICENSE
-Everything in this repo (that isn't a part of <a href="https://github.com/psf/requests">requests</a> or <a href="https://github.com/NandaScott/Scrython">scrython</a>) is free to use for non-commercial purposes.
+Everything in this repo (that isn't or isn't a part of any third party libraries) is free to use for non-commercial purposes.
 Commercial use requires a separate license and compensation.
 See the LICENSE file for more details